Each year, Gallup releases new reports about the workplace that help us understand trends that can help us be better managers.

 This message is the centerpiece of Gallup's report.

-If you're worried about retention at your company, or already have a problem, the results of the State of the American Workplace are not encouraging.
-With the strengthening economy, employees are thinking more and more like free agents.
+If you're worried about retention at your company, or already have a problem with turnover, the results of the State of the American Workplace are not encouraging.
+Employees are thinking more and more like free agents.
 They're thinking about their next move, as indicated in the 2017 report:

 "A record 47% of the workforce says now is a good time to find a quality job, and more than half of employees (51%) are actively looking for new jobs or watching for openings."

 A belief that there are more options, remote work making it easier to change jobs, and a lack of change in the average American workplace's quality of environment for too long seems to have many thinking the "grass is greener" at other workplaces, as remarked in the 2017 report: